PeteJames21/personal-finance-tracker/README.md

 # Personal Finance Tracker

 Personal Finance Tracker is a tool used to track personal finances.
-The application allows a user to register an account, sign in, and create transactions.
+It allows users to record transactions, visualize them, and get key statistics that highlight income flow and spending patterns.

 ## Authors

 Authors: [Benson Maina](https://github.com/Gabogogi) and [Peter Ndung'u](https://github.com/PeteJames21)

+## Deployment

+The application is currently hosted at https://apps.peterndungu.tech

 ## Features